 Applicants who wish to have statistics or economics as their major area of specialization should apply directly to the Graduate Fields of Statistics and Data Science or Economics.
 They may choose to have a minor in one of the other the areas of study within ILR.

 The MS/PhD program at ILR is very selective, with less than 15% of applicants accepted.
-Applications are accepted once a year, for a fall matriculation.
+Application and supplemental are accepted once a year, for a fall matriculation.
 Students apply by submitting an online application.

 Many applicants have an undergraduate or master’s degree in the social sciences (e.g., anthropology, economics, government, history, psychology or sociology), although this is not a prerequisite.